 This course is a review of student work in their, first two years in the Fine Arts program.
 Faculty, will evaluate the student's strengths and discuss, areas that may require further development.
-The, student's portfolio must include two works from, each studio course completed at Norfolk State, University and a written narrative statement for, each piece of work must also be submitted.
+The, student's portfolio must include two works from, eac